In partnership with Sheraton Hotels

 About 5 miles further up Hwy 55, you will see signs to the Kalalau Lookout.
 The view here is beautiful, but in my opinion, it’s not quite as good as the view at the Pu’u O Kila Lookout just a mile further up the road.
 If you’re short on time and can only stop at one lookout, this would probably be the one I recommend.
 From here, you can enjoy expansive views of the Kalalau Valley, it’s many many jagged ridges, and the azure blue Pacific far down below.

-Drive To Kauai’s Wailua Falls
+Drive To The Overlook For Kauai’s Wailua Falls

 Kaua’i has no shortage of waterfalls, but Wailua Falls is arguably the crown jewel.
 Not only do these picturesque twin falls encapsulate the strikingly lush beauty of Kaua’i, they are also incredibly accessible.
-Unlike many of Kauai’s waterfalls, Wailua can be enjoyed within almost no effort at all.
+Unlike many of Kauai’s waterfalls, Wailua can be enjoyed with almost no effort at all.
 Simply park your car and enjoy the view!
 If the sun hits just right, you might even get a rainbow or two.

 Paddleboard Hanalei Bay & Explore THE Town